0

 You'll still be able to track student progress and results from your teacher account.

-This Grade 8 environmental science worksheet provides 16 thought-provoking debate prompts designed to challenge student perspectives on sustainability and ethics.
-By engaging with complex topics like climate change and resource management, students develop critical argumentation skills while exploring the intersection of human society and the natural world.
+This Grade 8 environmental science worksheet provides students with thought-provoking debate prompts to develop critical argumentation skills.
+By engaging with complex topics like climate change and resource management, learners construct evidence-based claims while exploring the intersection of human society and the natural world.

 At a Glance